Maine Court Records

 - The name of the person involved in the record, unless said person is a juvenile

-- The location or assumed location of the record or persons involved in the case.
-These include information such as the city, county, or state of residence or accusation.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused

-How do I get a copy of my Divorce Decree in Maine?
+How Do I Get a Copy of My Divorce Decree in Maine?

 Use the court directory to find the contact information of the district court that handled the divorce.
 Then, visit the courthouse and furnish the clerk with information to retrieve the divorce decree.
-Such information includes the names of the divorcees and the date of the divorce decree.
+Such information includes the divorcees' names and the date of the divorce decree.
 To process the request, the requester must pay the applicable search fees.
 And upon retrieval, the requester must pay the fees to copy and certify the divorce decree.

 Divorce and marriage records may be available through government sources and organizations, though their availability is not guaranteed.
 Similarly, their availability through third-party websites and companies is not guaranteed, as these organizations are not government-sponsored, and record availability may vary.
 Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
 Bearing these factors in mind, record availability for these types of records is not guaranteed.